LitiumAB/Education/Developer Education/Presentation/public/presentation.md

 * By default the queue is stored in the bus for approx 1 day

 * Supported:
     * Redis
     * Windows service bus on a server
     * Azure service bus

+* Tested:
-Service bus in Microsoft Azure – 150 items/sec​
+    * Service bus in Microsoft Azure – 150 items/sec​
-Redis in Microsoft Azure – 400 items/sec​
+    * Redis in Microsoft Azure – 400 items/sec​
-Redis in Litium Cloud – 5000 items/sec​
+    * Redis in Litium Cloud – 5000 items/sec​

 ---
 template: section